2013–14 Bayernliga

 The 2013–14 season of the Bayernliga, the second highest association football league in Bavaria, was the sixth season of the league at tier five (V) of the German football league system and the 69th season overall since establishment of the league in 1945.
 The regular season started on 19 July 2013 and finished on 24 May 2014, followed by relegation play-off games.
 The league season was interrupted by a winter break, which lasted from late November 2013 to the early March 2014.

 The league, operating in two regional divisions, north and south, was won by SpVgg Bayreuth (North) and BC Aichach (South).
-It was the eights league title for SpVgg Bayreuth while BC Aichach won the league for the first time.
+It was the eighth league title for SpVgg Bayreuth while BC Aichach won the league for the first time.
 Aichach did not take up its right for promotion, however, instead withdrawing from the Bayernliga to the Kreisliga for financial reasons.

 Modus

 Each division of the Bayernliga consisted of 18 clubs who would play each other in a home-and-away format.
 No league games would be played between clubs from different divisions during the regular season.
 The champions of each division were directly promoted to the Regionalliga, subject to fulfilling the licensing regulations of the later.
 No Bayernliga championship game was played between the two league winners.
 The runners-up of each league take part in promotion round with the 16th and 15th placed clubs in the Regionalliga.
 Should the runners-up not receive approval for a Regionalliga licence this playoff spot is passed down to the highest placed club with a licence approval.
 The four clubs play for one more spot in the Regionalliga in 2014–15 unless the Regionalliga champions, FC Bayern Munich II win promotion to the 3.
 Liga, in which case two spots in the league become available.

 The bottom two teams in each division are directly relegated while the 15th and 16th as well as the 14th placed team with the lesser points take part in the relegation playoffs with the Landesliga runners-up.
 However, this modus was affected by the voluntary Withdrew of BC Aichach and Wacker Burghausen II from the southern division, where both teams thereby filled the two direct relegation spots and no other team was directly relegated.